HYPR-Corp-Public/HYPR-Forgerock-Authentication-Node/README.md

 # HYPR-Forgerock-Authentication-Node

-HYPR and [ForgeRock](https://www.forgerock.com/) have partnered to deliver a true passwordless authentication experience to the enterprise.
-The HYPR solution ensures that your users’ credentials always remain safe on personal devices.
-Eliminating centralized passwords enables HYPR to remove the target and provide a secure password-less experience for your customers and employees.
+HYPR and [ForgeRock](https://www.forgerock.com/) have partnered to deliver a true passwordless authentication to the enterprise.
+HYPR is the first Authentication Platform designed to eliminate passwords and shared secrets.
+Forgerock, as the leader in CIAM, works closely with HYPR to enable a true passwordless identity.

-By decentralizing user authentication, HYPR minimizes the risk of a breach, eliminates credential reuse, and enables enterprises to Trust Anyone.
+HYPR’s native plugins for Forgerock enable easy integration and deployment with Auth Trees.
+In 2019, Forgerock and HYPR announced a Go to Market partnership to deliver true passwordless security to more than 1 Billion identities powered by Forgerock.

 ## Pre-Requisites
 * Have a deployed ForgeRock OpenAM 6.0+ instance deployed
 * Have a deployed HYPR Server with access to the HYPR Control Center
 * Have an application in the Control Center created for ForgeRock
+* Have access to the HYPR Authentication Node for ForgeRock.
+You must contact HYPR or ForgeRock to gain access to this Authentication Node.

 Contact HYPR or ForgeRock for any assistance in the deployment of HYPR or ForgeRock OpenAM.